Exchord/Baten-Kaitos-Origins-Damage-Calculator/README.md

 - <i>Highlight hits when hovering over an attack card:</i> When you hover over an attack card in your combo, all of its hits in the output table are highlighted in blue.

-- <i>Read combo from Dolphin:</i> If this is checked, clicking the Dolphin button imports combos from the emulator.
+- <i>Read combo from Dolphin:</i> If this is checked, you can import combos from the game by clicking the Dolphin button.

 - <i>Show effective HP remaining:</i> Switch between true HP and effective HP for the last row in the output table.
 You can also click the row title in the main window to toggle this setting.